 Andrew Bracey - Programme Leader

 Andrew teaches on the MA and BA Fine Art courses, organises the ART TALKS lectures as well as being the College of Arts postgraduate taught programme lead.
-His practice-based research focuses on the slippage and overlap between the artist and the curator and his current PhD research is an exploration of parasitical tendencies of the contemporary artist using existing paintings as a host for new artworks.School Staff List Make an Enquiry
+His practice-based research focuses on the slippage and overlap between the artist and the curator and his current PhD research is an exploration of parasitical tendencies of the contemporary artist using existing paintings as a host for new artworks.Academic Staff List Make an Enquiry

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

 For eligible students, there are more ways than ever before to fund your postgraduate study, whether you want to do a taught or research course.
 For those wishing to undertake a Master's course, you can apply for a loan as a contribution towards the course and living costs.
 Loans are also available to those who wish to undertake doctoral study.
 The University offers a number of scholarships and funded studentships for those interested in postgraduate study.
 Learn how Master's and PhD loans, scholarships, and studentships can help you fund your studies on our Postgraduate Fees and Funding pages.